Raising or supporting someone with developmental disabilities is a full-time job — and even superheroes need a break. That’s where Respite comes in.

 - Annual reimbursement limit: $3,000

-- Simple process — just save the records and follow your FI’s instructions
+- Simple process — just save the records for your broker

 - Activities might include art, music, dance, games, and day trips